durbanlegend/thag_rs/README.md

 Here are some examples:

 ### Evaluating an expression
-#### Quickly calculate the factorial of a number up to 34 (overflows beyond that, but see demos for bigger numbers):
+#### Concise fast factorial calculation for numbers up to 34 (overflows beyond that, but see demos for bigger numbers):
 ```bash
 rs-script -e '(1..=34).product::<u128>()'
 ```